veenaparihar/WebGIS/README.md

 # WebGIS
-A WebGIS project using geoserver and leaflet
+A WebGIS project using geoserver and leaflet.